lm3nitro/Projects/EDR/Wazuh/Part 3-RDP Brute Force.md

 ![Pasted image 20240428145709](https://github.com/lm3nitro/Projects/assets/55665256/f016996a-6f49-462e-98c1-4f9fdff30280)

 I then used Nmap to do some reconnaissance to see the services and ports opened on the target host.
-We can see that port 3389 is open:
+I can see that port 3389 is open:

 ![Pasted image 20240428145631](https://github.com/lm3nitro/Projects/assets/55665256/f1235d15-b841-40e8-84cf-9f10e9defcd3)